The Poland striker scored his first league goal for his new club but a Benedikt Howedes second half goal saw the two sides share the spoils.

-Robert Lewandowski opened his Bayern account to put the visitors ahead with a well-worked strike.
+Lewandowski opened his Bayern account to put the visiting ahead with a well-worked strike.

-Pep Guardiola's side typically dominated possession, but Sidney Sam's free-kick midway through the second half caused chaos in the Bayern box, deflecting off Howedes and into the net.
+Pep Guardiola's side typically dominated the ball, but Sidney Sam's free kick midway through the second half caused chaos in the Bayern box, deflecting off Howedes and into the net.

 Replays suggested the ball went in off the Germany defender's arm, but referee Marco Fritz waved away furious Bayern protests.

-The result halts Schalke's run of seven consecutive defeats to Bayern, although they remain without a win this season.
+The result halts Schalke's run of seven consecutive defeats to Bayern, although the team remains without a win this season.

-Bayern have lacked a clinical side to their game since switching to Guardiola's now-favoured 3-4-3 system, and an inability to break down their opponents will have done little to soothe any nervy fans.
+Bayern has lacked a clinical side to its game since switching to Guardiola's now-favored 3-4-3 system, and an inability to break down its opponents will have done little to soothe any nervy fans.

-The champions, who handed a debut to Xabi Alonso in the centre of defence, were made to work for their opening-day win over Wolfsburg last week, but rushed out of the blocks within the opening six minutes in Gelsenkirchen.
+Bayern, which handed a debut to Xabi Alonso, was made to work for the opening-day win over Wolfsburg last week, but rushed out of the blocks within the opening six minutes in Gelsenkirchen.